mjdevsharp/localSharpAI/.github/github-copilot-instructions.md

 - Use extension methods to keep Program.cs clean
 - Each csproj has its own DI registration extension method for clarity
 - Keep documentation up to date with any project and code changes
+- Use DotEnvConfiguration for API keys and AI API keys such as OpenAI keys
 - **Localization**: Ensure support for multi-language requirements in the UI

 ## Testing Guidelines